anthonyhu/anthonyhu.github.io/_posts/2019-12-07-research-workflow.md

 _Everything else_ (monitoring metrics on tensorboard, saving/restoring model weights, printing log outputs etc.) should only be implemented once, and reused across models.

-We're going to implement a general `Trainer` class that contains all the training logic (i.e. what we called _everything else_).
-Whenever we want to build a new model, we simply have to implement the data and model creation, and to illustrate how straightforward it is, we'll go through a detailed example.
+We're going to implement a general `Trainer` class that contains all the training logic (i.e.
+_everything else_).
+Whenever we want to build a new model, we simply need to inherit from `Trainer` and implement the data and model creation.
+To illustrate how straightforward it is, we'll go through a detailed example shortly.

 ### 1.1.
 Trainer initialisation
-Let us go step by step in the init function of the general `Trainer` class.
-The only argument to the trainer is the path to a config file, that contains all the training settings (batch size, number of workers, learning rate etc.) and the hyperparameters of the model to easily reproduce experiments.
+First, let us go step by step in the init function of the general `Trainer` class.
+The only argument of the trainer is the path to a config file, that contains all the training settings (batch size, number of workers, learning rate etc.) and the hyperparameters of the model to easily reproduce experiments.

 #### Training session